OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ConditionalActions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Java, unit tests are organized into a separate class that extends
-student.TestCase.
+``student.TestCase``.
 By convention, if you are testing a class named
 NetRemover, your test class is named NetRemoverTest.

 Here is a complete, working example of a test class: